 The extra bonding I was able to achieve with my daughters and the stories we both are able to tell forever have immeasurable value.
 I’ve shared this idea with friends and co-workers, many of whom have adopted or modified it for their own use.
 If you also like the idea, help me spread it to others.

 My father-daughter getaways were first and foremost an opportunity to spend one-on-one time together.
 I chose to couple this with a vacation trip to somewhere my daughters had never seen before.
 But jumping on an airplane is absolutely not required.
 The most important thing is the one-on-one time together.
-I also incorporated various educational exercises, not in the academic sense but rather life lessons and other rudimentary skills.
+I also incorporated various educational exercises, not in the academic sense, but rather life lessons and other rudimentary skills.

 With three daughters, I decided to have three formal, pre-planned father-daughter getaways with each.
-There ended up being more than that with various impromtu outings and local ventures but these were more significant and as soon as I did them for my oldest daughter, the standard was set for the other two.
-Here’s what I did:
+There ended up being more than that with various impromptu outings and local ventures, but these were more significant and as soon as I did them for my oldest daughter, the standard was set for the other two.

 After Elementary School

 During the summer after elementary school and before middle school, I took my daughters to Washington DC to see our nation’s capital (see related blog post titled “Washington DC with Kid(s)“).
 During elementary school, kids learn about our system of government and they learn about significant Presidents.

-- Navigating an Airport – During the travel day to Washington DC, I explained every step starting with tracking where we parked in the parking lot, getting the boarding pass, figuring out if our flight was on time, passing through security, finding our gate, etc, etc. Then, for the travel day back home I gave my daughter our flight information (airline, flight number) and confirmation number and said “get us home”.
+- Navigating an Airport – During the travel day to Washington DC, I explained every step, starting with tracking where we parked in the parking lot, getting the boarding pass, figuring out if our flight was on time, checking bags, passing through security, finding our gate, etc, etc. Then, for the travel day back home I gave my daughter our flight information (airline, flight number) and confirmation number and said “get us home”.
 I told them before the trip that this was going to happen so they could pay attention and ask questions during the outbound travel day.
 And on the return day we arrived at the airport an extra 30 minutes earlier than usual so that time pressure was eliminated.
-If they asked me a question, I shrugged my shoulders and said “remember how we did it on the way here”.
+If they asked me a question, I usually shrugged my shoulders and said “remember how we did it on the way here?”
 Once at the home airport I said, “get us to our car”.

 After Middle School

 During the summer after middle school and before high school, I let my daughters pick any city in the continental US (see related blog post titled “New York City with Kid(s)”).
 Using frequent flier miles and hotel points from my road warrior days, we set off on a 4-day father daughter trip.
 It’s potentially no surprise that all three of my daughters selected New York City.
 Like with Washington DC, I involved each of them in the planning of the exact activities we would undertake.

 Senior Year of High School